-India Vs. South Africa 3rd World Test Championship Match Preview: India Go For Clean Sweep In Series Finale
+India Vs. South Africa 3rd World Test Championship Match Preview: India Goes For Clean Sweep In Series Finale

 Watch a preview of the third India vs. South Africa Test match in the video below, courtesy of CricBuzz.

-The 30-year-old Nadeem has finally earned a call-up to the Test squad after taking 424 wickets in 110 first-class matches, and gets his opportunity in this case due to ta shoulder injury suffered by 24-year-old Kuldeep Yadav, an injury that has ruled him out of the Test.
+The 30-year-old Nadeem has finally earned a call-up to the Test squad after taking 424 wickets in 110 first-class matches, and gets his opportunity in this case due to a shoulder injury suffered by 24-year-old Kuldeep Yadav, an injury that has ruled him out of the Test.

-For South Africa, even as they try to put together a face-saving performance after crushing 203 and 137-run defeats in the first two Tests, the injury big has bitten the Proteas hard.
-According to CricInfo, South Africa’s hardest working bowler Keshav Maharaj has perhaps unsurprisingly come down with a shoulder injury of his own after completing a whopping 127 overs through the first two Test matches.
+For South Africa, even as they try to put together a face-saving performance after crushing 203- and 137-run defeats in the first two Tests, the injury bug has bitten the Proteas hard.
+According to CricInfo, South Africa’s hardest working bowler, Keshav Maharaj, has perhaps unsurprisingly come down with a shoulder injury of his own after completing a whopping 127 overs through the first two Test matches.

-South Africa’s 25-year-old opener Aiden Markram is also out after hurting his wrist when he struck a “solid object” in frustration after he was dismissed by LBW for a duck in his second innings of the second Test.
+South Africa’s 25-year-old opener, Aiden Markram, is also out after hurting his wrist when he struck a “solid object” in frustration after he was dismissed by LBW for a duck in his second inning of the second Test.

 Here are the possible teams for the third India vs. South Africa Test match, in Ranchi, as reported by CricInfo.

 India: 1.
 Mayank Agarwal, 2.
 Rohit Sharma, 3.
 Cheteshwar Pujara, 4.
 Virat Kohli (captain), 5.
 Ajinkya Rahane, 6.
 Ravindra Jadeja, 7.
 Wriddhiman Saha (wicketkeeper), 8.
 R Ashwin, 9.
-Ishant Sharma 10.
+Ishant Sharma, 10.
 Umesh Yadav, 11.
 Mohammed Shami.

 South Africa: 1.
 Dean Elgar, 2.
 Zubayr Hamza, 3.
 Theunis de Bruyn, 4.
 Faf du Plessis (captain), 5.
 Temba Bavuma, 6.
 Quinton de Kock (wicketkeeper), 7.
 Senuran Muthusamy, 8.
 Vernon Philander, 9.
 Anrich Nortje/Lungi Ngidi, 10.
 Dane Piedt, 11.
 Kagiso Rabada.